Broke (album): Touring

+Critical reception

 Response from professional critics was mixed.
-Allmusic's Jason D. Taylor wrote that the album "may have not found as much success in the competitive mainstream market as some would have liked, and even despite its distinct departure from the group's debut, it is an album that shows more vision than other rap-tinged rock albums to come out in 2000."
+AllMusic's Jason D. Taylor wrote that the album "may have not found as much success in the competitive mainstream market as some would have liked, and even despite its distinct departure from the group's debut, it is an album that shows more vision than other rap-tinged rock albums to come out in 2000."

 Rolling Stone said that with Broke, "Rap metal has found its Motley Crue."

 Q described the album's sound as being "Focused and mature" and said that Hed PE "possess the wherewithal to express their anger and frustration musically..."

 Melody Maker said the album was "about as black as this pimp-rock is gonna get, hip-hop credible in a way no one in the field has been since Urban Dance Squad....it's a great album..."

 The most negative response to the album came from critics who viewed its lyrics as misogynistic.

+Commercial performance

+The album was a greater success than the band's debut album, peaking at #63 on the Billboard 200, thanks to the album's lead single "Bartender".
+Broke also peaked at #79 in Australia and #73 in UK.
+In 2003, it was reported that the album sold 250,000 units worldwide.
+So far, Broke sold 450,000 units worldwide, making it the band's most successful release.